AlextheEngineer/Ego2Hands/README.md

 We collected a small [gesture dataset](https://byu.box.com/s/3m0u0jwepac6ot01p0xtrqknx6lbvbna) (2 subjects, 5 static gestures).
 The "gesture_annotations.txt" file consists of all the bounding box, label, image path info needed to extract the squared bounding boxes for creating input images.

 We trained a very simple classifier (Resnet with only 2 downsampling layers each with 1 block followed by fully connected layer) to classify 5 classes given a cropped hand segmentation image (64x64, binary input).
 Feel free to train your classifier using our gesture dataset for real-time gesture control.

+## License
+This dataset can only be used for scientific/non-commercial purposes.
+If you use this dataset in your research, please cite the corresponding [paper](https://arxiv.org/abs/2011.07252).